 The study focuses on the link between high salt intake and the anticancer response.
 Experts have noticed that this type of diet could stimulate inflammation while observing the mice.

 Scientists fed the tumor model with different quantities of salt and noticed that a high intake restricts the growth of the tumor.
-The results are incredibly describing a higher survival rate in mice with melanoma, carcinoma, and even metastatic cancer spreading in the bloodstream after the tumor growth was reduced.
+The results describe a higher survival rate in mice with melanoma, carcinoma, and even metastatic cancer spreading in the bloodstream after the tumor growth was reduced.

 “The tumor microenvironment is very immunosuppressive,” explains senior author Prof. Amit Awasthi that led the study.